 I have seen AX work well in a 'hub and spoke' model where it operates certain business divisions but not all.
 The integrations and interfaces are easy to set and manage/monitor.

-Microsoft Dynamics 365 for Finance and Operations (formerly Dynamics AX) Feature Ratings
+Microsoft Dynamics 365 for Finance and Operations (Dynamics AX) Feature Ratings

 Microsoft Dynamics AX Implementation